solidexpert-ltd/ng-sidebar/README.md

 }
 ```

+### Additional Usage Examples

 If nothing seems to show up, your wrappers' heights may be collapsing.
 Try adding a height (e.g. `height: 100vh;`) to the wrapper `<ng-sidebar-container>` or other wrapper elements you may have.
 (See [issue #100](https://github.com/arkon/ng-sidebar/issues/100) for more info.)

-A directive is also provided to easily close the sidebar by clicking something inside it:
+A directive is also provided to easily close the sidebar by clicking something inside it.
+Make sure to import `CloseSidebar` in your component's imports array (for standalone) or in your module:

 ```html
 <ng-sidebar>